-Unfortunately, because almost every aspect of ceramic braces is clear or translucent, they tend to stain very easily.
+Unfortunately, the elastics used on each ceramic bracket tend to stain easily.
 Patients with traditional metal braces do not experience this issue.
 Also, ceramic braces have slightly larger brackets than traditional braces.
 However, since the brackets are clear, this is typically not considered to be a deal-breaker.

 Ceramic braces employ the use of a more advanced material than their traditional counterparts.
 So, it makes sense that the average cost of treatment for ceramic braces is slightly higher.
 Opting for the nearly invisible, clear brackets comes at a price.
 The average cost for ceramic braces is $6,000, about $1,000 more than traditional braces.

 Still, for some people, the low-profile aspect of ceramic braces is well worth the higher cost.
 If you’re the type of person who may feel embarrassed to have traditional metal braces as an adult, ceramic braces could be a great alternative.

 Traditional braces aren’t just visible, they’re also uncomfortable.
 Traditional braces’ metal brackets can be irritating and may rub against the lips, causing some pain and scratching.
 Ceramic braces, on the other hand, are made of more innovative material and are generally considered to be the more comfortable option.